Do you need assistance understanding your obligations as an employer?

-There are no public holidays falling on a Saturday or Sunday during this period this year.
+There are no public holidays falling on a weekend during this period this year.

 Monday to Friday Workers

-As Christmas Day, Boxing Day, New Years Day and the day after New Years Day fall (Tuesday 25thand Wednesday 26th December 2018 and Tuesday 1st and Wednesday 2nd January 2019).
+As Christmas Day, Boxing Day, New Year’s Day and the day after New Year’s Day fall on week days they will be observed on the days they fall (Wednesday 25th and Thursday 26th December 2019 and Wednesday 1st and Thursday 2nd January 2020).
 Employees will be paid for those days if they would otherwise be working days for them.

 If an employee does work any of those four days, they would be entitled to be paid 1.5 x their normally hourly rate AND receive a day off in lieu.

 Casual/On Call Workers are entitled to receive payment for a public holiday if it would otherwise have been a working day.
 For example if an employee can show a pattern of working on Wednesdays, they would more than likely be entitled to be paid for Christmas Day and New Year’s Day.